A model for a large investor trading at market indifference prices. II: Continuous-time case: Approximation by simple strategies

-The rest of the assertions follows from the representations~\eqref{eq:78}, \eqref{eq:79}, and~\eqref{eq:80} for Pareto weights, cash balances, and cumulative gains in terms of the stochastic field $G = G(b,t)$ and the fact that, by Corollary~\ref{cor:3}, $G$ has sample paths in $\mathbf{C}(\mathbf{C}^1(\mathbf{B}), [0,T])$. \end{proof}
+The rest of the assertions follows from the representations~(\ref{eq56}), (\ref{eq57}) and~(\ref{eq58}) for Pareto weights, cash balances and cumulative gains in terms of the stochastic field $G = G_t(b)$ and the fact that, by Lemma~\ref{lem3}, $G$ has sample paths in $\mathbf{C}(\mathbf{C}^1(\mathbf{B}), [0,T])$. \end{pf}

-\begin{Theorem} Under Assumptions~\ref{as:1}, \ref{as:2}, \ref{as:3}, \ref{as:4}, and~\ref{as:5}, a predictable locally bounded process $Q$ with values in $\mathbf{R}^J$ is a strategy if and only if there is a sequence $(Q^n)_{n\geq 1}$ of simple strategies, which is uniformly locally bounded, converges to $Q$ in $\mathbf{L}^0(d\mathbb{P}\times dt)$, and for which the sequence of associated cash balances $(X^n)_{n\geq 1}$ is uniformly locally bounded from above. \end{Theorem}
+\begin{Theorem} Under Assumptions~\ref{as1}, \ref{as2}, \ref{as3}, \ref{as4} and~\ref{as5}, a predictable locally bounded process $Q$ with values in $\mathbf{R}^J$ is a strategy if and only if there is a sequence $(Q^n)_{n\geq1}$ of simple strategies, which is uniformly locally bounded, converges to $Q$ in $\mathbf{L}^0(d\mathbb{P}\times dt)$, and for which the sequence of associated cash balances $(X^n)_{n\geq1}$ is uniformly locally bounded from above. \end{Theorem}